apache/pulsar/docs/ClusterSetup.md

 $ bin/pulsar-perf consume persistent://test/us-west/ns1/my-topic
 ```

-Start a produce that publishes messages at a fixed rate and report stats every
+Start a producer that publishes messages at a fixed rate and report stats every
 10 seconds:

 ```shell